DC-ciberseguridad/holbertonschool-zero_day/0x00-shell_basics/README.md

 file 5-listfilesdigitonly "Display current directory contents.
-Long format, with user and group IDs displayed numerically And hidden files (starting with .)" - file 6-firstdirectory "script that creates a directory named holberton in the /tmp/ directory" -
+Long format, with user and group IDs displayed numerically And hidden files (starting with .)" - file 6-firstdirectory "script that creates a directory named holberton in the /tmp/ directory" - file 7-movethatfile "Move the file betty from /tmp/ to /tmp/holberton." -